 However, this may be hard to prove in practice.
 For instance, a great deal of violations punished by the AMC occurs on the regulated markets that usually have social significance that overweighs the economic rationale as far as the regulation is concerned (eg, in utilities or passenger transportation spheres).
 These are usually the cases where companies are also non-compliant with the industry standards and requirements.

-There are no exceptions or block exemptions that would justify abusive conduct.
+There are no exceptions or group exemptions that would justify abusive conduct.

 Subject to the above discussion regarding the context in which objective justifications may apply, the efficiencies arguments usually prove to be successful.
 The AMC would normally accept arguments regarding modernisation of production cycle, improvement of distribution/sales channels, creation of work places, better availability of product to the customer, after-sales guarantee and services or similar.

 34. How is the burden of proof distributed in an abuse analysis?